blynkkk/blynkkk.github.io/readme.md

 ###Virtual Pins
 Virtual Pins are designed to send any data from your microcontroller to the Blynk App and back.
-Think about Virtual Pins as channels for sending any variables.
+Think about Virtual Pins as channels for sending any data.
 Make sure you differentiate Virtual Pins from physical pins on your hardware.
 Virtual Pins have no physical representation.

-Virtual Pins can be used to interface with libraries (Servo, LCD and others), and implement custom functionality.The device may send data to the Widget to the Virtual Pin like this:
+Virtual Pins can be used to interface with libraries (Servo, LCD and others) and implement custom functionality.The device may send data to the Widget to the Virtual Pin like this:

 ```cpp
 Blynk.virtualWrite(pin, "abc");